Q: What is Amazon WorkSpaces?

 Q: How do I manage my WorkSpaces?

-The WorkSpaces Management console lets you provision, restart, rebuild, restore, and delete WorkSpaces.
+A: The WorkSpaces Management console lets you provision, restart, rebuild, restore, and delete WorkSpaces.
 To manage the underlying OS for the WorkSpaces, you can use standard Microsoft Active Directory tools such as Group Policy or your choice of Linux orchestration tools to manage the WorkSpaces.
 In the case when you have integrated WorkSpaces with an existing Active Directory domain, you can manage your WorkSpaces using the same tools and techniques you are using for your existing on-premises desktops.
 If you have not integrated with an existing Active Directory, you can set up a Directory Administration WorkSpace to perform management tasks.
 Please see the documentation for more information.

 You can also give WorkSpaces users the ability to perform common tasks on their own by enabling self-service management.
 Once enabled, WorkSpaces users can do things like restart, rebuild, restore, increase volume size, change compute type, and change running mode directly from the WorkSpaces client with no IT or helpdesk intervention.